awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-output-lambda.md

 ## Lambda Output Invocation Frequency<a name="how-it-works-output-lambda-frequency"></a>

 A Kinesis data analytics application buffers the output records and invokes the AWS Lambda destination function frequently\.
-+ If records are emitted to the destination in\-application stream within the Kinesis Analytics application as a tumbling window, the AWS Lambda destination function is invoked per tumbling window trigger\.
-For example, if a tumbling window of 60 seconds is used to emit the records to the destination in\-application stream, then the AWS Lambda function is invoked once every 60 seconds\.
++ If records are emitted to the destination in\-application stream within the data analytics application as a tumbling window, the AWS Lambda destination function is invoked per tumbling window trigger\.
+For example, if a tumbling window of 60 seconds is used to emit the records to the destination in\-application stream, the AWS Lambda function is invoked once every 60 seconds\.
-+ If records are emitted to the destination in\-application stream with in the Kinesis data analytics application as a continuous query or a sliding window, the AWS Lambda destination function is invoked approximately once per second\.
++ If records are emitted to the destination in\-application stream within the data analytics application as a continuous query or a sliding window, the AWS Lambda destination function is invoked approximately once per second\.

 **Note**
-[Per\-Lambda function invoke request payload size limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html) apply, and exceeding those limits will result in output records being split and sent across multiple Lambda function calls\.
+[Per\-Lambda function invoke request payload size limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html) apply\.
+Exceeding those limits results in output records being split and sent across multiple Lambda function calls\.

 ## Adding a Lambda Function for Use as an Output<a name="how-it-works-output-lambda-procedure"></a>